orbs-network/orbs-spec/behaviors/flows/call-method.md

 ## Assumptions for successful flow

-* `BlockStorage` is synchronized to somewhat latest block.
+* `BlockStorage` is synchronized to latest committed block.

 ## Flow